gstoyano/target-dev.en/help/dev/before-administer/models-api.md

 ---
 title: Adobe Models API Overview
 description: Overview of the Models API, which users can use to block features from being included in machine learning models.
+exl-id: e34b9b03-670b-4f7c-a94e-0c3cb711d8e4
 ---
 # Models API Overview